MarcDiethelm/grunt-less-imports/README.md

 So, automate @import creation with this plugin and use the resulting file as the source for the LessCSS parser.

-By default any .css source files are inlined in the output before the @import statements for the less files start.
+By default any .css source files are inlined in the generated file before the @import statements.

 ## Getting Started
-This plugin requires Grunt `^0.4.5`
+This plugin requires Grunt `^0.4.5`.

+Alternatively [grunty](https://github.com/bahmutov/grunty) allows to any grunt plugin as NPM script without Gruntfile.js

 If you haven't used [Grunt](http://gruntjs.com/) before, be sure to check out the [Getting Started](http://gruntjs.com/getting-started) guide, as it explains how to create a